 Nationally recognized heart care at Alaska Regional

 Alaska Regional consistently meets or exceeds stringent national standards, and demonstrates a higher level of expertise when caring for patients with heart disease.
 The Society of Cardiovascular Patient Care has designated us with accreditations for atrial fibrillation, chest pain and heart failure.
+In fact, ours is the only hospital in Alaska to have earned all three accreditations.

 Cardiovascular diagnostic tests, procedures and treatments